wp-plugins/nextgen-facebook/readme.txt

 * MarketPress WordPress eCommerce support offers product prices, currency, variations, sale prices, images and inventory levels.
 * WP e-Commerce support features product prices, currency, images, custom meta and category pages.

+= HashTags =

+**New in version 6.15.0**

+NGFB Open Graph+ can also include tag names as hastags in the Open Graph / Rich Pin description, tweet text and social captions.

 = Optional Social Buttons =

 NGFB Open Graph+ also comes with several social sharing buttons, that you can optionally include on the Post / Page editing page, above / below your content or excerpt, as a widget, shortcode, or even call as a function from your theme template(s).
 Each of the following social buttons can be enabled, configured, and styled individually: